hortonworks/streamline/README.md

 please visit https://github.com/apache/storm/tree/master/external/flux

-After doing a mvn package on IoTaS home directory you can run the following command `storm jar ./storm/target/storm-0.1-SNAPSHOT.jar org.apache.storm.flux.Flux --local --filter ./storm/src/main/resources/flux_iotas_topology.properties ./storm/src/main/resources/flux_iotas_topology_config.yaml`
+After doing a mvn package on IoTaS home directory you can run the following command `storm jar ./storm/target/storm-0.1-SNAPSHOT.jar org.apache.storm.flux.Flux --local --sleep 3600000 --filter ./storm/src/main/resources/flux_iotas_topology.properties ./storm/src/main/resources/flux_iotas_topology_config.yaml`

+This will run the IOTaS topology in local mode for one hour, processing any events published to the 'nest-topic'.
+You can kill the topology anytime by pressing CNTL + C in the console.